ShiftHackZ/Stable-Diffusion-Android/README.md

 - Use one shared mobile experience across Android and iOS for remote generation workflows.
 - Work locally when privacy or connectivity matters with Android ONNX, MediaPipe, stable-diffusion.cpp SDXL, iOS Silicon Diffusion Core ML, or iOS Silicon Diffusion PrismML Bonsai.
 - Keep your creations in a local gallery with image details, zoom, sharing, native platform save flows, and zip export.
+- Check local-device fit before heavy runs with the on-device benchmark, then review storage and network usage from Settings.
 - Stay in control: the project is open source and the app does not include ads or telemetry.

 ## Screenshots